derekwang99/DH110-DEREKWANG/web_documentation.md

 > Welcome?
 Well nobody cares (if I am around).

 The elder generation may not really care about metrics of likes or views as much as they do for comments.
 As such, I think an essential aspect to consider in developing any app/website for the elder generation is that we need to make them feel like they are important, perhaps through smaller communities will allow for greater connections to develop and encourage greater interactivity.

+More on the results of the contexual inquiry and insights can be found [here](https://github.com/derekwang99/DH110-DEREKWANG/tree/main/assignment03).

 ## UX Storytelling